VilizarTodorov/tic-tac-toe/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-check the firebase component and add a the firebase config obj in order for the application to work correctly
+check the firebase component and add the firebase config obj in order for the application to work correctly